afrind/moqbof/meeting-materials/bofreq-frindell-media-over-quic.md

 ### BoF Non-goals

-1. It is possible that after the BoF we will decide that a single protocol will meet all the needs of the user cases, but we shouldn't work too hard on making that happen, during our discussions.
+1. It is possible that after the BoF we will decide that a single protocol will meet all the needs of the use cases, but we shouldn't work too hard on making that happen, during our discussions.

 ### Post-BoF Goals